Azure/terraform-provider-azapi/docs/data-sources/resource_list.md

 ### Optional

+- `headers` (Map of String) A map of headers to include in the request
+- `query_parameters` (Map of List of String) A map of query parameters to include in the request
 - `response_export_values` (List of String) A list of path that needs to be exported from response body.
 Setting it to `["*"]` will export the full response body.
 Here's an example.
 If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to computed property output.

 	```text